La Bella Mafia: Critical reception

 La Bella Mafia received generally positive reviews, as Metacritic reviews scored it at 65 out of 100.
+Billboard praised La Bella Mafia as a strong showcase of Lil' Kim's growth and talent, highlighting its raw, provocative production and collaborations with artists such as Mr. Cheeks and 50 Cent, and concluding that she had "regained her crown as 'queen bee' of the hip-hop game."
 AllMusic critic Jason Birchmeier stated her previous album The Notorious K.I.M. was considered a "disappointment" as a follow-up to her debut album Hard Core and La Bella Mafia reestablished her as an "industry icon".
 Nick Catucci, a critic for Spin Magazine, who gave the album 3 stars claimed, "The King is dead – long live the Queen".

 Stylus magazine critic Brett Berliner gave the album a B+ calling the album "one of the top hip-hop albums of 2003" and said, "Kim is now in a class of female MCs that includes only Rah Digga and MC Lyte – and she's more confident, funny, and sexy than any of them".
 Sal Cinquemani of Slant Magazine gave the album 3 stars stating the album was her "most consistent effort to date," and added the album "plays like one giant bravado about everything: fame, money, power, sex, clothes, rhymes".
 Critics were also impressed with her lyrical ability.
 Jon Caramanica of Rolling Stone gave the album 3 stars stating, "When she really gets her hands dirty, Kim sounds more forceful and engaged than she's been in years".
 However, some critics felt the album was too long and contained too many fillers.
 Birchmeier of AllMusic stated the album could use a little "trimming".
 Brett Berliner of Stylus Magazine said, "I enjoy about eight songs on this album, but they're tracks I only feel like listening to from time to time".